 The ready availability of the state’s most popular lottery game – video lottery terminals – is driving the South Dakota Lottery to new revenue records on an annual basis.
 For the fiscal year 2021, video lottery sales represented more than ten times the sales of instant and draw lottery games combined.

 Today, this state’s lottery program is a model for how a state with a smaller population can operate a healthy and profitable lottery system that benefits players, small businesses, and local governments.
 The payout rate is 20%, so the state retains 80% of every $1 bet into the games.
 45% of that money goes straight to the typical improvement projects – school improvements, road repairs, and the like.

 Look for South Dakota’s video lottery options to expand now that the question of their legality has been settled and re-settled in court and the court of public opinion.

 Here’s the generic mailing address from their website:

 711 E. Wells Ave.

 You can reach someone on the phone during normal business hours at (605) 773-5770

 Their website also offers a fax machine number: (605) 773-5786.

 South Dakota’s small lottery program is outsized in terms of the state’s sparse population.
-Put it another way, though the state’s lottery sales numbers pale in comparison to those of New York or Florida, the state’s 600,000 or so eligible lottery players in South Dakota play way more than citizens of other states.
+Put another way, though the state’s lottery sales numbers pale compared to those of New York or Florida, the state’s 600,000 or so eligible lottery players in South Dakota play way more than citizens of other states.